f4pga/prjxray/README.md

     source database/artix7/settings.sh

 ### Step 7: ###
-(Option 1) - Download a current stable version (you can use the Python API with a pre-generated database)
+(Option 1, recommended) - Download a current stable version (you can use the Python API with a pre-generated database)

-    # WARNING: causes git issues, overrides environment
     ./download-latest-db.sh

 (Option 2) - (Re-)create the entire database (this will take a very long time!)